-31.1 Umpire not to give batsman out without an appeal
+31.1 Umpire not to give batter out without an appeal

-Neither umpire shall give a batsman out, even though he may be out under these Playing Conditions, unless appealed to by a fielder.
-This shall not debar a batsman who is out under these Playing Conditions from leaving the wicket without an appeal having been made.
+Neither umpire shall give a batter out, even though he may be out under these Playing Conditions, unless appealed to by a fielder.
+This shall not debar a batter who is out under these Playing Conditions from leaving the wicket without an appeal having been made.
 Note, however, the provisions of clause 31.7.

-31.2 Batsman dismissed
+31.2 Batter dismissed